FDio/govpp/extras/libmemif/README.md

 ### Requirements

-libmemif for Golang is build on the top of the original, C-written libmemif library using `cgo`.
+This version is compatible with libmemif v4.0 which is part of vpp v22.02 and newer. libmemif for Golang is build on the top of the original, C-written libmemif library using `cgo`.
 It is therefore necessary to have C-libmemif header files, and the library itself installed in locations known